Sum of Measures 1—5 (Total Package)

 |08A - Swaps info_outline|

-(i) April 15, USD0.02 million announced by the ADB as part of the Strengthening Social Protection in the Pacific program.
-On July 24, additional USD0.04 million co-financing under the same program; (ii) April 21, USD15 million funding for a Disaster Resilience Program; (iii) April 24, USD0.13 million allocated by the ADB as additional funding to Palau under the Regional Project on Developing the Pacific Health Sector; (iv) USD0.18 million in Country Support under TA 9950-REG: Regional Support to Address the Outbreak of COVID-19 and Potential Outbreaks of Other Communicable Diseases; (v) June 5, USD0.14 million in financing under the Pacific Economic Management, Phase 3 project; (vi) July 29, USD1 million funding under the COVID-19 Emergency Response; (vii) July 29, USD20 million under the Health Expenditure and Livelihoods Support Program; (viii) August 10, USD0.10 million under the regional project, Knowledge and Support Technical Assistance for Strengthening Water, Sanitation, and Hygiene Practices and Hygiene Behavioral Change in the Pacific; (ix) August 12, USD0.06 million under the regional project, Support for Gender Sensitive Responses to COVID-19 in the Pacific Developing Member Countries.
+(i) 15 April 2020, USD0.02 million announced by the ADB as part of the Strengthening Social Protection in the Pacific program.
+On 24 July 2020, additional USD0.04 million co-financing under the same program; (ii) 21 April 2020, USD15 million funding for a Disaster Resilience Program; (iii) 24 April 2020, USD0.13 million allocated by the ADB as additional funding to Palau under the Regional Project on Developing the Pacific Health Sector; (iv) USD0.18 million in Country Support under TA 9950-REG: Regional Support to Address the Outbreak of COVID-19 and Potential Outbreaks of Other Communicable Diseases.
+As of 30 January 2021, this has been increased to USD0.32 million.
+As of 8 October 2021, this has again been increased to USD0.38 million; (v) 5 June 2020, USD0.14 million in financing under the Pacific Economic Management, Phase 3 project; (vi) 29 July 2020, USD1 million funding under the COVID-19 Emergency Response; (vii) 29 July 2020, USD20 million under the Health Expenditure and Livelihoods Support Program; (viii) 10 August 2020, USD0.10 million under the regional project, Knowledge and Support Technical Assistance for Strengthening Water, Sanitation, and Hygiene Practices and Hygiene Behavioral Change in the Pacific; (ix) 12 August 2020, USD0.06 million under the regional project, Support for Gender Sensitive Responses to COVID-19 in the Pacific Developing Member Countries; (x) 15 December 2020, USD20 million under the Pacific Disaster Resilience Program (Phase 3); (xi) 17 December 2020, USD0.1 million from the regional project, Supporting Recovery by Micro, Small and Medium-sized Enterprises in the Pacific from the Effects of the COVID-19 Pandemic; (xii) 18 December 2020, USD0.17 million from the regional project, Assessing and Improving COVID-response Capacity in the North Pacific; (xiii) 23 April 2021, USD12 million from the project, Recovery through Improved Systems and Expenditure Support (RISES) Program, Subprogram 1.
+This was committed on 17 May 2021; (xiv) 2 August 2021, USD0.77 million (with another USD2.95 million cofinanced) under the project COVID-19 Response for Affected Poor and Vulnerable Groups.

 |08B2 - Other||USD3,885,650||USD3,885,650||

-(i) April 20, USD1.16 million Coronavirus Aid, Relief, and Economic Security Act Supplemental Funding from the United States; (ii) April 1, USD1.01 million supplemental funding from the US Department of Health and Human Services (HHS) as part of its CDC program; (iii) March 27, USD1.59 million in additional supplemental funding from the DOI Office of Insular Affairs' Technical Assistance Program; (iv) March 24, USD25,650 in funding from the HHS Office of the Assistant Secretary for Preparedness and Response (ASPR) for planning, staffing, purchasing PPE, among others; (v) September 1, The US Department of Labor announced USD100,000 in funding to support state efforts to combat fraud and recover improper payments in the Unemployment Insurance (UI) program, including those programs created under the Coronavirus Aid, Relief and Economic Security (CARES) Act [update]; (vi) No amount/estimate: September 5, the U.S. Secretary of Transportation has announced that they will award more than USD1.2 billion in airport safety and infrastructure grants through the Federal Aviation Administration (FAA) to 405 airports in 50 states and the Federated States of Micronesia, the Marshall Islands, the Northern Mariana Islands, Puerto Rico, Palau, and the U.S. Virgin Islands.
-The Administration sees this move as especially important as economies recover from the COVID-19 pandemic. [update]
+(i) 20 April 2020, USD1.16 million Coronavirus Aid, Relief, and Economic Security Act Supplemental Funding from the United States; (ii) 1 April 2020, USD1.01 million supplemental funding from the US Department of Health and Human Services (HHS) as part of its CDC program; (iii) 27 March 2020, USD1.59 million in additional supplemental funding from the DOI Office of Insular Affairs' Technical Assistance Program; (iv) 24 March 2020, USD25,650 in funding from the HHS Office of the Assistant Secretary for Preparedness and Response (ASPR) for planning, staffing, purchasing PPE, among others; (v) 1 September 2020, The US Department of Labor announced USD100,000 in funding to support state efforts to combat fraud and recover improper payments in the Unemployment Insurance (UI) program, including those programs created under the Coronavirus Aid, Relief and Economic Security (CARES) Act; (vi) No amount/estimate: 5 September 2020, the U.S. Secretary of Transportation has announced that they will award more than USD1.2 billion in airport safety and infrastructure grants through the Federal Aviation Administration (FAA) to 405 airports in 50 states and the Federated States of Micronesia, the Marshall Islands, the Northern Mariana Islands, Puerto Rico, Palau, and the U.S. Virgin Islands.
+The Administration sees this move as especially important as economies recover from the COVID-19 pandemic.

 |09 - International Assistance Provided|